-The world's 15 best Christmas markets
+The world's 17 best Christmas markets

 First timers, though, should make a beeline for the Viennese Christmas Market, which takes place in front of City Hall.

-It runs until Christmas Eve, with 151 stalls serving everything from boozy Christmas punch to gut busting Austrian sausages.
-There's a huge ice rink for skating, reindeer rides for kids and a classic nativity scene.
+With around 151 stalls serving everything from boozy Christmas punch to gut busting Austrian sausages, the market also boasts a huge ice rink for skating, reindeer rides for kids and a classic nativity scene.

 What makes it special: This might be the most traditional Christmas market going, but be sure to try out curling on the dedicated ice rink.
 A bizarre and brilliant winter sport to keep off the chill.